 The U.S. Department of Transportation has held several summits aimed at eliminating the use of texting and cell phone usage while driving.
 The goal of the national summits has been to address what is rapidly becoming an epidemic.

 Thousands of Americans are fatally injured in distracted driving accidents each year.
 In 2012, more than 3,300 people lost their lives in such accidents.

 Get involved and keep our communities safe.
 For more information, please go to Distraction.gov to learn more about how you can help keep Americas roads safer.

 If a negligent and distracted driver caused your accident, you may be entitled to file a personal injury lawsuit.
-Call to discuss your potential case with a free consultation.
+A Sacramento car accident lawyer at Arnold Law Firm can review the merits of your claim and discuss your potential case with a free consultation.

 With personal injury cases, success is defined by more than the number of dollars awarded at settlement.
 Our clients come to us not just bearing physical and financial trauma, but emotional and situational scars, as well.
 As the legal process evolves, relationships are built with our clients that typically last for a lifetime.
 Sometimes, that […]Learn More

 On November 8, 2018, Anna* and her family fled their home in response to the Camp Fire mandatory evacuation.
 The massive fire destroyed more than 18,000 homes, displacing 50,000 residents in the town of Paradise, California, and surrounding areas.
 They didn’t have friends or relatives in neighboring cities to stay with and soon discovered that […]Learn More